bbatsov/metaredux/_posts/2021-04-08-meta-reduce-2021-0-still-in-lockdown.md

 - I've also been playing on and off "Rise of the Tomb Raider", but for some reason I'm not enjoying the game as much as the first one.
 Still, it's fun, and I can definitely recommend it to people fond of games like "Uncharted".

 That's all from me for now.
 As usual, I have a huge backlog of topics for "Meta Redux" and I hope that I'll make some progress with it over the months to come.
 Stay safe, stay strong and keep hacking!

+[^1]: At least not here.
+I did write a couple of articles over at <https://emacsredux.com>.